OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 In the example, the first parameter is the value to set on `myBinding`.
 Because this is a text binding, the value is a `string`.
 Different binding types accept different types of data.

-The anonymous function that is passed into the function is a callback that is executed when the operation is complete.
+The anonymous function that is passed into the method is a callback that is executed when the operation is complete.
 The function is called with a single parameter, `asyncResult`, which contains the status of the result.

 > [!NOTE]
 > Starting with the release of the Excel 2013 SP1 and the corresponding build of Excel on the web, you can now [set formatting when writing and updating data in bound tables](../excel/excel-add-ins-tables.md).